AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 >[!VIDEO](https://video.tv.adobe.com/v/40965?quality=12&learn=on)

-This tutorial walks through the creation of a simple Asset Compute worker that crops an image to a circle, applies configurable contrast and brightness.
+This tutorial walks through the creation of a simple Asset Compute worker that creates an asset rendition by cropping the original asset to a circle, and applies configurable contrast and brightness.
 While the worker itself is basic, this tutorial uses it to explore creating, developing, and deploying a custom Asset Compute worker for use with AEM as a Cloud Service.

 ### Objectives {#objective}